raphyand/traditional-game/README.md

 Fear not, however!
 Your scouts have reported reinforcements coming.
 All you need to do is hold the line!

 **Gameplay Overview**:

 * You will have a "breached castle" to deploy your "troops".
-Your troops are represented by four dice.
+	* Your troops are represented by four dice.
 * Your goal is to survive a certain amount of turns, depending on the mode you choose.

-* In your setup, three of the dice will be fielded(placed) on the corresponding top, middle, and bottom lanes.
+* In your setup, three of the dice will be fielded(placed).
+	* The the fields to place are the top, middle, and bottom lanes.
 	* You will have one die in the back line, representing your "reserve forces."
-* Enemies will come at you, represented by three dice, rolled one at a time, and placed rightward of your "troops."
-The first, second, and third roll correspond to top, middle, bottom.
+* Enemies will come at you, represented by three dice.
+	* Rolled one at a time
+	* Placed rightward of your "troops."
+	* The first, second, and third roll correspond to top, middle, bottom.
 * The top and bottom lanes will halve the enemy's numbers/strength.
 The middle is unaffected by any modifiers.

-* During your battle, you simply "fight" by subtracting each of your soldier's die values by the number of the enemy's die values, for each lane.
+* During your battle you simply "fight"
+	* Subtract each of your soldier's die values by the number of the enemy's die values, for each lane.
 * If one lane's die value is too low for comfort, or completely gone, you can divert up to your current "backline" die value to replenish your front line.
-Then decrease or remove the backline completely.
+	* Then decrease or remove the backline completely.
 	* If you have no more of a backline, you lose.
 * Once the turn is over, you decrease the countdown die at the very top, by 1.
 If you have at least a value of one for your backline die, then increase it by two.
 * If your count-down die becomes zero, you win and survive!